yash-gajjjar/Energy-Consumption-Time-Series-XGBoost/README.md

 The regions have changed over the years so data may only appear for certain dates per region.

+## To extract as much accuracy as possible, we have used XGBoost-gradient-boosting-decision-tree models.

 ![Alt text](https://i.postimg.cc/dQm3zGyF/download.png)

 ### Ideas of what you could do with this dataset: